shinyfuwante/shopping_cart/README.md

 React Router is used for client side routing, just for fun.

+The backend is just the Realtime Database using Firebase.
+The cart will be saved in the database as long as the user signs in using Google Auth.
+I first tried to use it strictly from the documents but found myself fumbling a little.
+Instead, I found the firebase hooks NPM bundle and that made things a little easier.
+To help reinforce my learning, I went through the documentation for the NPM bundle and understood where my inexperience led me to my mistakes.

 Potential improvements;
 1) Some sort of data persistence (local storage perhaps?)
+[DONE, implemented with Firebase ( as long as user is logged in, else the cart does not save).
 2) Some sort of loading screen while waiting to fetch from FakeStore.

 ## ----------------------------------------------------